lino-framework/book/docs/about/not_easy.rst

 you fall in love with Lino.
 Lino requires you to :doc:`think in Python <think_python>`.
 But we hope that your love will last longer.

-We admit that Lino is not yet well documented.
-This is a disadvantage of using a young framework with a small community.
-But our community is growing and we are working on it.
-Our goal is that every motivated beginner experiences joy when walking through the :ref:`lino.dev`.
-Give it a try, send your feedback, tell us where you got stuck, help us to make it easier for others to get started with Lino!